cfpb/source-code-policy/team-faq.md

 alias 18finit="insertlicense && insertcontrib"
 ```

-Now it is super easy to start a new project up with one simple command line:
+Now it is super easy to start a new project up with one simple command:

 ```
 $ 18finit

 --2014-08-14 13:40:20--  https://raw.githubusercontent.com/18F/open-source-policy/master/LICENSE.md
 Resolving raw.githubusercontent.com...
 23.235.46.133
 Connecting to raw.githubusercontent.com|23.235.46.133|:443... connected.